solana-labs/solana/svm/doc/spec.md

     a Solana epoch, in which the slot was created.
 This is another index used to locate the onchain programs used in the execution of transactions in the batch.
-- `epoch_schedule: EpochSchedule` is a struct that contains information about epoch configuration, such as number of slots per epoch, etc. TransactionBatchProcessor needs an instance of EpochSchedule to obtain the first slot in the epoch in which the transactions batch is being executed.
-This slot is sometimes required for updating the information about the slot when a program account has been accessed most recently.
-This is needed for program cache bookkeeping.
-- `fee_structure: FeeStructure` an instance of `FeeStructure` is needed to check the validity of every transaction in a batch when the transaction accounts are being loaded and checked for compliance with required fees for transaction execution.
 - `program_cache: Arc<RwLock<ProgramCache<FG>>>` is a reference to
     a ProgramCache instance.
 All on chain programs used in transaction batch execution are loaded from the program cache.